Kriyadm/Kriyadm/README.md

 I’m a final year Computer Science & Engineering student at Nirma University, Ahmedabad, India.
 I love building things that blend creativity, logic, and impact!
 Passionate about poetry, storytelling, social media, marketing, and management.
-Campus Ambassador for Internshala, Hungrito, & Global Colliance.
+Campus Ambassador for Mood Indigo IITB, Internshala, Hungrito, & Global Colliance.

 > _"Do it with passion or not at all."_